Why did you name it Scorpio?

 Is there a mobile device remote application?

 Yes.
 The SD-Remote companion Android application is available.
 Scorpio connects via USB to Android tablets providing robust data interconnect and device charging with a single cable.
-The app offers large display of metering and timecode, scene, take and note editing, track arming, soloing, muting, transport control, and more.
+The app offers a large display for metering and timecode, scene, take and note editing, track arming, soloing, muting, transport control, and more.

 Does the app connect over Bluetooth?